 Alex is co-CPD liaison for the Elder Law Section and member-at-large of the OBA Trusts and Estates Section Executives of the Ontario Bar Association.
 He is also a member of the Mental Health Legal Committee and in that role has prepared submissions respecting Policy and Law Reform initiatives on capacity, guardianship and substitute-decision making.
 He has presented at various Law Society and Ontario Bar Association Programs and is Co-Director of the OsgoodePD Certificate of Elder Law Program.
 Alex also co-teaches Mental Health Law at the University of Windsor Faculty of Law and Ethical and Legal Frameworks in Aging at Ryerson University’s G. Raymond Chang School and guest lectured on Legal Professional Ethics at the University of Windsor faculty of Law and Elder Law and Patient Rights at the University of Toronto Faculty of Social Work.

 Alex graduated with honours from the University of Toronto with a degree in philosophy and history and obtained his law degree from the University of Windsor in 2006.
 He articled at a full-service Toronto firm and joined a boutique advocacy firm following his call to the bar of Ontario in 2007 where he practiced until co-founding Perez Bryan Procope LLP.

-Affiliations: Law Society of Ontario; Mental Health Legal Committee; Toronto Lawyers Association; Canadian Association of Black Lawyers; Neighbourhood Legal Services, Board Member; Ontario Bar Association, Elder Law Section member-at-large; Ontario Bar Association; Law and Mental Disorder Association.
+Affiliations: Law Society of Ontario; Toronto Lawyers Association; Canadian Association of Black Lawyers; Mental Health Legal Committee; Law Union of Ontario; Ontario Bar Association; Law and Mental Disorder Association.